peterwake/po_and_xliff_consolidator/README.md

  * extract back using the original .po and .xliff file structure, putting the result in a different directory
  * look out for phrases with variables inside them and warn if the token has accidentally been translated by the translator (like %{count} or %count% or %@)
  * skips phrases you don't want translated - sometimes Xcode extracts phrases automatically that you just don't want translating
+ * on extraction, can skip warning messages where you have previously identified the message is OK (e.g. where the translation is identical in both languages)

 ## Setup